Quart30/RoboBetty/README.md

 3. `sudo npm install`
 4. If npm install fails, try to remove the `node_modules` dir and `client/bower_components` dir

-### You will need a .env file.
-Ask team leads about this
+### .env File
-The library for the .env file is here: https://github.com/motdotla/dotenv The env file is a place where you put secret keys that you wouldn't want your client to see, AND you wouldn't want it to be visbile on your public code base.
-It gets loaded dynamically through a .env file (in the root of your project folder), and this can be like mongodb urls, app port numbers, oauth keys/secrets. the project should work without one (because it sets default values if there is no env specified).
+Each developer needs their own .env file, although there are default values that don't make this completely necessary.

-Any time you see somthing line env.SOME_VARIABLE, you would add a new line in the .env like: SOME_VARIABLE=123VALUE.
+The library for the .env file stuff is here: https://github.com/motdotla/dotenv

-1. the .env file will go in the root directory of the app
+The env file goes in the root directory.
+It's where you put secret keys that you wouldn't want to be visbile on your public code base.
+Keys/secrets get loaded dynamically through this file, and holds things like mongodb urls, app port numbers, oauth keys.

-2. it will be used to store server configurations
+tl;dr Any time you see somthing like "env.SOME_VARIABLE", you would add a new line in the .env like "SOME_VARIABLE=123VALUE".

-3. __This .env file should never be pushed to github__
+__This .env file should never be pushed to github__

 ### How to run frontend portion only
 1. `gulp frontend`